Novartis to buy French cancer specialist AAA for $3.9 billion

-ZURICH (Reuters) - Novartis has agreed to buy French-based Advanced Accelerator Applications (AAA) for $3.9 billion, giving it a platform in radiopharmaceuticals and access to a new therapy for the kind of cancer that killed Steve Jobs.
+ZURICH (Reuters) - Novartis (NOVN.S) has agreed to buy French-based Advanced Accelerator Applications (AAA) (AAAP.O) for $3.9 billion (2.99 billion pounds), giving it a platform in radiopharmaceuticals and access to a new therapy for the kind of cancer that killed Steve Jobs.

-The deal further strengthens the Swiss drugmaker’s oncology business, already boosted by the 2015 acquisition of GlaxoSmithKline’s marketed cancer drugs and August’s approval of a ground-breaking gene-modifying leukemia treatment.
+The deal further strengthens the Swiss drugmaker’s oncology business, already boosted by the 2015 acquisition of GlaxoSmithKline’s (GSK.L) marketed cancer drugs and August’s approval of a ground-breaking gene-modifying leukaemia treatment.

 The cash offer of $41 per ordinary share and $82 per American depositary share represents a 47 percent premium to AAA’s price before media reports on Sept.
 27 that Novartis was interested, the two companies said on Monday.